 • up to date vaccinations

 • parasite screening

 • other medical costs that may have been incurred while in foster care i.e. dental, infection, heartworm treatment

 • food and supplies while in foster care

-Once the adoption is finalized our office volunteers will mail any veterinary records that we have on file as well as a copy of the adoption contract to the applicants.
+Once the adoption is finalized our office volunteers will either leave a copy of the health records or mail any veterinary records that we have on file as well as a copy of the adoption contract to the applicants.